 Second Move: Reinstall Windows 10

 Step 2.
 Connect the installation media you just prepared and follow the installation process to complete.
 When you see "Where do you want to install Windows", select each partition to do the deletion and then choose the unallocated space to do a clean install.

 Now you can check whether Windows 10 high disk usage is reduced.
 If NOT, replace the hard drive by using the backup copy and check if this drive gives better performance (if so, the original hard drive may be failing).

 Here comes to the end of this post.
-Now all solutions to Windows 10 100% disk usage in Task Manager are introduced.
+Now all solutions to Windows 10 100% disk usage in Task Manager are introduced to lower disk usage.
 You may try them one by one.
 Hope they are helpful.